UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 ProviderPlan TierExample Year 1 Estimated PriceExample Year 2 Estimated Price

-SpectrumInternet 300 Mbps$49.99/mo$74.99/mo or higher
+SpectrumInternet 500 Mbps$40.00/mo$60.00/mo or higher

-AT&T FiberInternet 300 Mbps$55.00/mo$55.00/mo (subject to base rate hikes)
+AT&T FiberInternet 300 Mbps$55.00/mo$55.00/mo (no promotional cliff)

-Equipment Fees and Data Caps
+Equipment Rental and Data Caps

 Comparing Spectrum vs AT&T equipment fees uncovers a few critical differences in how these companies bill for the hardware powering your Wi-Fi.
 AT&T simplifies things by including the necessary gateway, a combination modem and router, directly in their flat monthly fiber pricing without itemizing it as a separate rental charge.
-Spectrum takes a different approach by including the modem for free but charging a separate monthly fee, often around $5 per month (though it varies by location), if you want them to provide the Wi-Fi router functionality.
+Spectrum takes a different approach by including the modem for free but charging a separate monthly fee, often around $10 per month (though it varies by location), if you want them to provide the Wi-Fi router functionality.

-Your household size, the number of connected smart devices, and your daily digital habits directly dictate your speed requirements.
-A single person casually scrolling social media can easily get by on a basic tier, while a family of four streaming 4K movies and playing competitive multiplayer games requires significantly more bandwidth.
+Your household size, the number of connected smart devices, and your daily digital habits directly dictate your bandwidth requirements.
+A single person casually scrolling social media can easily get by on a basic tier, while a family of four streaming 4K movies and playing competitive multiplayer games requires significantly more speed.
 If you are unsure where your household falls, checking the recommended broadband speeds from the FCC can help you identify a reliable baseline before you shop.

 Is AT&T or Spectrum Better for Gaming and Working From Home?